kpictor/CSCS-QA-Generator/README.md

 ## Features

--   **AI-Powered Q&A:** Leverages generative AI (Gemini or OpenAI) to create high-quality, context-aware practice questions.
+-   **AI-Powered Q&A:** Leverages generative AI (Gemini, OpenAI, Qwen, or Claude) to create high-quality, context-aware practice questions.
 -   **Targeted Studying:** Select specific domains, sub-domains, and tasks directly from the CSCS exam outline.
 -   **Cognitive Level Selection:** Tailor the difficulty and style of questions by choosing between Recall, Application, and Analysis cognitive levels.
 -   **Editable Prompts:** View and edit the prompt before it's sent to the AI to fine-tune the generated questions.